-(a) the very complex structure of a living being is the result of applying simple operations (copying, splicing, etc.) to initial information encoded in a DNA sequence,

-(b) the result f(w) of applying a computable function to an argument w can be obtained by applying a combination of basic simple functions to w (see Section 4 or [65] for details).
+- (a) the very complex structure of a living being is the result of applying simple operations (copying, splicing, etc.) to initial information encoded in a DNA sequence, - (b) the result f(w) of applying a computable function to an argument w can be obtained by applying a combination of basic simple functions to w (see Section 4 or [42] for details).

 If noticing this analogy were the only ingredient necessary to cook a computing DNA soup, we would have been playing computer games on our DNA laptops a long time ago!
 It took in fact the ripening of several factors and a renaissance mind like Adleman's, a mathematician knowledgeable in biology, to bring together these apparently independent phenomena.
 Adleman realized that not only are the two processes similar but, thanks to the advances in molecular biology technology, one can use the biological to simulate the mathematical.
 More precisely, DNA strings can be used to encode information while enzymes can be employed to simulate simple computations, in a way described below.
-(See [39] for more detailed explanations of molecular biology terms.)

-&lt;sup>1Department of Computer Science, University of Western Ontario, London, Ontario, N6A 5B7 Canada, email:lila@csd.uwo.ca, http://www.csd.uwo.ca/~lila
+$^{^1\}mathrm{Department}$ of Mathematics, University of Western Ontario, London, Ontario, N6A 5B7 Canada, email:lkari@julian.uwo.ca

-DNA (deoxyribonucleic acid) is found in every cellular organism as the storage medium for genetic information.
+DNA (deoxyribonucleic acid) is found in every living creature as the storage medium for genetic information.
 It is composed of units called nucleotides, distinguished by the chemical group, or base, attached to them.
-The four bases, are adenine, guanine, cytosine and thymine, abbreviated as A, G, C, and T. (The names of the bases are also commonly used to refer to the nucleotides that contain them.)
-Single nucleotides are linked together end-to-end to form DNA strands.
-A short single-stranded polynucleotide chain, usually less than 30 nucleotides long, is called an oligonucleotide.
+The four bases are adenine, guanine, cytosine and thymine, abbreviated as A, G, C, and T. Single nucleotides are linked together end-to-end to form DNA strands.
 The DNA sequence has a polarity: a sequence of DNA is distinct from its reverse.
-The two distinct ends of a DNA sequence are known under the name of the 5' end and the 3' end, respectively.
-Taken as pairs, the nucleotides A and T and the nucleotides C and G are said to be complementary.
-Two complementary single-stranded DNA sequences with opposite polarity will join together to form a double helix in a process called base-pairing or annealing.
-The reverse process - a double helix coming apart to yield its two constituent single strands - is called melting (Fig.1).
+Taken as pairs, the nucleotides A and A and the nucleotides A and A are said to be complementary.
+Two complementary single-stranded DNA sequences with opposite polarity will join together to form a double helix in a process called annealing.
+The reverse process - a double helix coming apart to yield its two constituent single strands - is called melting.